VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 * Sending HTTP request to `http://vmagent:8429/-/reload` endpoint.
 This endpoint can be protected with `-reloadAuthKey` command-line flag.

-There is also `-promscrape.configCheckInterval` command-line option, which can be used for automatic reloading configs from updated `-promscrape.config` file.
+There is also `-promscrape.configCheckInterval` command-line flag, which can be used for automatic reloading configs from updated `-promscrape.config` file.

 ## Use cases